 But, and this is a big BUT, if you don’t mind looking a little further downmarket and taking some risk on non-military optics, I think you’d be surprised at what you can get for half the price or less from companies like Swamp Fox, Primary Arms, Sig, Vortex, and Crimson Trace.
 The Crimson Trace optic, CTS-1100, is apparently made in Japan- which might matter to you if you’re in the market and don’t want to buy something from China.

-I don’t hold out hope that Trijicon will implement some of my suggestions any time soon.
+I don’t hold out hope that Trijicon will implement any of my suggestions soon.
 In fact, I wouldn’t be surprised to see more models dropping from their lineup rather than added.
 I’ve been told directly by one company, who was ditching their prism selection, that the market is completely focused on LPVOs right now.
 To me, I think that makes my working theory that prisms will see a resurgence in the next few years all the more plausible.

 It’s a bit like the stock market.
 When everyone is being greedy, start being cautious.
 When everyone is being cautious, start being greedy.
 If a company get get this right, and Trijicon is better positioned than most, I think they’ll have a big leg up.